Yuriy Borzakovskiy: Early life

 Borzakovskiy was born at Kratovo, in the Moscow Oblast.
-He was named for the Russian cosmonaut Yuri Gagarin.
+He was named for the Soviet cosmonaut Yuri Gagarin.

 Athletic career

 Borzakovskiy's first major international success was a victory at the 2000 European Indoor Championships when he was only 18 years old.
 At the 2000 Summer Olympics he reached the 800 m final, in which he finished sixth.
 In 2001 he won the World Indoor title over 800 m but decided not to participate in the World Championships in Edmonton.
 On 24 August 2001, Borzakovskiy posted a time of 1:42.47 minutes.
 That currently makes him the 12th fastest man in history over that distance.
 In addition, Borzakovskiy was ranked No.1 in the world in that year.
 In 2002, Borzakovskiy ran the 400 m at the European Championships in Munich but was eliminated in the early stages.
 The following season he picked up a silver medal over 800 m at the World Championships in Paris.

 Borzakovskiy's greatest achievement was his victory in the 800 m race at the Athens Olympics in 2004.
 By this point, he was well known for sitting back until about the last 200 metres and then using a great kick to catch up and win, reminiscent of the tactics of United States's Dave Wottle.
 At the Olympics he employed the same strategy, using this 'late charge' to come from behind in the last 150 meters to pass world record holder Wilson Kipketer, who was leading with only 20 metres to go, and take the victory.
 Borzakovskiy's decisive pass so deflated Kipketer that he allowed Mbulaeni Mulaudzi to nip him at the line.
+As of 2024, Borzakovskiy remains the last non-Kenyan Olympic champion in the 800 metres.